Is there any difference between Moisturizing and Hydrating?

 Cleansing also plays a vital role before Hydrating and Moisturizing.

 We can’t leave behind the step that sparks the whole process of taking care of the skin.
-The Cleansing.
+Cleansing.

 There is no chance for any skincare routine to start without it.
 First, it is the base, we have to have a clean, unclogged, “open” skin free from impurities, then we will be dealing with water, the core of hydration and after that, using good humectants, able to nourish, treat our face and of course hydrating the skin as it is supposed to happen.